mikolmogorov/Nano-Align/README.md

 ### estimate-length.py

-This script measures identifies blockade frequencies, which are associated with the protein length (and possibly, some other features).
+This script measures blockade frequencies, which are associated with the protein length (and possibly, some other features).